Mobile-Sensing-and-UbiComp-Laboratory/NormWear/README.md

 > For the best performance, conduct prompt engineering on the query could be a good practice.

 ## 🔥 Pre-training
-To run the evaluation on the downstream datasets, run the following command:
+To run the pretrain pipeline, run the following command:
 ```sh
 python3 -m NormWear.pretrain_main
 ```